BeyondMD/gitflow/README.md

 ## Snapshot Branch

-The snapshot branch exists for the sole purpose of having end users test out new features before they are ready to be merged into `staging`. `snapshot` is connected to a server and any changes merged into it will be present on a live testing site.
+The snapshot branch exists for the sole purpose of having end users test out new features before they are ready to be merged into `staging`.
+The only branches that can merge into `snapshot` are feature branches (not minor). `snapshot` is connected to a server and any changes merged into it will be present on a live testing site.
 This allows the end user to test out features that are not yet staged so that the devs can receive feedback on their feature.
-When the testing period is over the snapshot branch should be deleted by a devops engineer or the project lead.
+When the testing period is over the snapshot branch should be deleted by a devops engineer or the project lead to keep the repo clean.

 ### Working with a snapshot branch

-The snapshot branch should only be used if the lead dev of a feature has given the go ahead.
+The snapshot branch should only be used if the lead dev of a feature branch has been given the go ahead.
 That lead dev should then merge the changes of the feature branch being tested via a merge request (which does not have to be reviewed) into the snapshot branch on a nightly basis.
 The testing period of the feature ends once it is merged into `staging` and the feature branch has been deleted.

 ## Workflow Diagram

 ![worflow diagram](https://gitlab.com/beyondmd/gitflow/-/raw/main/img/final-gitflow.png)

 ## Other Material
-* [digitaljhelms's branching rules](https://gist.github.com/digitaljhelms/4287848)(what this is based on)
+* [digitaljhelms's branching rules](https://gist.github.com/digitaljhelms/4287848) (what this is based on)
 * [A successful Git branching model](https://nvie.com/posts/a-successful-git-branching-model/)